-Big NGOs like Greenpeace can have enormous impact on people’s perceptions of environmental issues, but what happens when they use that power to further their own agenda, rather than the public good?
+Big NGOs like Greenpeace can have enormous impact on people’s perception of environmental issues.
+What happens when they use this power to further their own agenda, rather than the public good?

 Protectors of civil society

-NGOs have been instrumental in building up civil society in many countries, protecting rights and promoting progress.
-Accordingly, the regulations impacting these organisations are designed to facilitate and support, not to make judgement about their value or work.
+NGOs have been instrumental in building up civil society in many countries, protecting human rights and promoting progress.
+As a result, the regulations controlling these organisations are designed to facilitate and support, not to make judgement about their value or work.
 Under US law there is very little restriction on the freedom of expression and the US Government does not interfere with how NGOs accomplish their purposes.
-EU regulations state that NGOs are self-governing bodies, not subject to direction by public authorities.
+EU regulations also state that NGOs are self-governing bodies, not subject to direction by public authorities.
 These liberties comes with a price, though.

 Greenpeace and GMO’s

-Greenpeace is one of the most influential environmental NGOs in the world.
+Greenpeace is one of the largest environmental NGOs in the world.
 It has a code of ethics, which states that it is “committed to the highest possible standards of ethical, moral and legal business conduct”.
 They are also a founding member of the International NGO Accountability Charter.

-One of Greenpeace’s most prominent and longstanding campaigns is its efforts to get genetically modified (GM) crops banned worldwide.
-It claims that genetic engineering is a threat to the environment and human health.
-Additionally, its website states that GM crops should not be released into the environment since there’s not an adequate scientific understanding of their potential impact.
+One of Greenpeace’s most longstanding campaigns is to get genetically modified (GM) crops banned worldwide.
+The organisation claims that genetic engineering is a threat to the environment and human health.
+Additionally, its website states that GM crops should not be released into the environment since there’s no adequate scientific understanding of their potential impact.

 Greenpeace has been very successful in this campaign.
-In 2015 the EU introduced legislation with the aim of permitting individual member states and regions to ban cultivation of GM crops.
+In 2015, the EU introduced legislation permitting individual member states and regions to ban cultivation of GM crops.
 More than half of the 28 members have opted to do so.

 Ignoring the evidence